orphanlol/school-cheats/README.md

 ```
 javascript:try{problemObj=problem.qlinesCopy[0],equation=problemObj.line?problemObj.line:`${problemObj.left.replace(/[{}]/g,"")}=${problemObj.right}`,prompt("Equation:",equation)}catch{alert("Equation not detected!")};void 0
 ```
-Here is another one that shows you the answer to multiple choice questions.
+Here is another one that shows you the answer to multiple choice questions and open response questions.
 Use in combination with [Ethereal Console](#ethereal-console). <br>
 Instructions:
 <br> Step 1.
 Click on the `ethereal console` bookmarklet
 <br> Step 2.
 Click on the `deltamath` bookmarklet